patternfly/patternfly-org/packages/patternfly-4/content/get-started/gettingstarted-design.md

 [**View usage and behavior**](/design-guidelines/usage-and-behavior/about-modal) <i class="blueArrow fas fa-arrow-right pf-u-mx-sm"></i>

 ### Start building with components.
 What does a toolbar look like?
 What about a filter chip?
 Components are the building blocks of the design system.
-Check out individual component pages to view examples, understand states and behavior, and check out the code samples (if you’re into that kind of thing).
+Check out individual component pages to view examples, understand states and behaviors, and check out the code samples (if you’re into that kind of thing).

 [**View HTML/CSS components**](/documentation/core) <i class="blueArrow fas fa-arrow-right pf-u-mx-sm"></i>